-Potatoes are rich in carbohydrates and can be very beneficial to cats with weight loss problems.
-For cats without weight issues, practice moderation because overindulgence can lead to obesity.
+For cats with weight issues, practice moderation, because overindulgence can lead to obesity.
 Obese cats are more predisposed to health issues such as diabetes or joint disease.

-In some instances, consumption of potatoes can lead to serious illness and even the death of your pet.
+In some instances, the consumption of potatoes can lead to serious illness and even the death of your pet.
 You must, therefore, be careful when dealing with this food.
-In particular, be careful when with the following:

 If you must, start with tiny portions and see how your animal reacts.
 But generally speaking, you are better off giving them dry cat food.